 Clearly, the level of improvement is affected by your fitness level, with much greater improvements possible in less well-trained athletes.
 That being said, significant improvements can still be achieved in highly trained and elite athletes.

-Improvements following Lactate Threshold Training
+Improvements following Training

 As the training specifically targeted lactate threshold intensity (in this case a running speed of just over 18kmh), it’s not surprising that the greatest improvement in the lactate profile occurred at around threshold intensity – highlighting the importance of specificity in training.

-WHY IS THE LACTATE THRESHOLD AN IMPORTANT TRAINING INTENSITY?
+WHY IS THRESHOLD TRAINING IMPORTANT?

 As we’ve seen lactate threshold training is considered a key training intensity.
 But why is that?
 Let’s take a look at the how lactate threshold training can improve endurance exercise.

-Physiological basis of lactate threshold training:
+Physiological basis of threshold training:

 - Greatest stimulus for improving the lactate threshold intensity,